 Sonoma County Wildlife Rescue remains dedicated to our mission during the ongoing COVID-19 pandemic.
 For the safety of our volunteers, staff and the community we serve, some of our services may be impacted or temporarily discontinued.
-Please click below to read our full COVID-19 Precaution Plan.
-If you are dropping off an animal in need, please contact us before arrival and follow all signage displayed at the center.

 Our most important goal for children is to cultivate compassion, love and understanding of animals and plant life that need our support.
 As each student learns to care for PEEP animals and our organic garden, they also gain independence, self-confidence and master meaningful life skills that can be applied in school and at home.

 The Predator Exclusion and Education Program (PEEP) serves children between the ages of 5 and 17.
 Participants choose a weekly 2-hour shift during which they receive a personalized lesson.
 In the educational barnyard, students participate in individual and small group lessons from our PEEP instructors, according to the needs of the program and the students themselves.
 Students are assigned projects to work on independently as they master different areas of the program.
 Our instructors spend about 1 hour of the 2-hour shift giving instructions and guidance.
 We then allow the child to spend the remaining hour practicing their new skills on their own or with another student while instructors provide support as needed.

 Lessons can be taken one-on-one with an instructor or students can sign up with a friend and have a lesson together.
 The program has a total of three 6-month semesters.
 If a child is not comfortable moving to a new level, they can re-enroll in their current semester.